IDEAS

 After making my way down the path back into town, I crawled up the steps between the Yumeji-kan Museum and Shirasagi no Yu to dunk my feed into the Shirasagi Footbath.
 Despite the rising steam, the water was not as hot as I expected.
 I let my feet get soft in the water while I watched the rain tap the leaves of a tiny maple.

-I popped further up the stairway to the small Yuwaki Inari Shrine.
+I popped further up the stairway to the small Yuwaku Inari Shrine.
 It was quiet today, but in October, this shrine hosts the late-celebrated Bonbori Festival, an homage to the festival of the same name from the anime Hanasaku Iroha (Blossoms for Tomrrow in the English dub), whose setting is based on Yuwaku.

 Shirasagi no Yu, public onsen